MyCape/pikachu/README.md

   - Remove this airport from favorite.
 - Only 1 item can be saved.
 An error message will be displayed.
 - You should have a perfect error handling.
 Use cocoapods to manage dependencies (optional).

+### Tests (Android only)

+You you need to add unit tests for the HomeScreen only.
+Coverage should be above 90%.

+### Build (Android only)

+The apk name in debug mode should be "MyCapeTest-Debug".
+The apk name in release mode should be "MyCapeTest".
+The BASE_URL for the API in debug mode should be "https://raw.githubusercontent.com/mwgg/".
+The BASE_URL for the API in release mode should be "https://raw.githubusercontent.com/release/" (it won't work, but we want to see how you handle the BASE_URL given the mode)

+### Requirements (Android only)

+- Native Android (Java or Kotlin)
+- Dagger
+- RxAndroid
+- MVP (Model - View - Presenter)
+- The code needs to have comments and be well structured.
+We will be very careful on the code quality and error handling.

 ## Submission
 - You should have fork this repository and send us a `Pull Request`